-Quick links to more: Blog has the latest news, Books has a list of all publications, About My Reader can help you figure out if you’ll like Kristen’s books, Press has appearances on other blogs and reviews, and Contact is the best way to get in touch with Kristen.
+Quick links to more: Blog has the latest news, Books has a list of all publications, About My Reader can help you figure out if you’ll like Kristen’s books, and the Newsletter has exclusive content like free books and stories.

 The Short Version

 Kristen S. Walker wishes she was a pirate mermaid who could speak with sharks, but she settles for being a fantasy author, blogger and nerd.
-She currently resides in San Jose with her family and rescue cats, but she grew up in the mountains of Northern California, running barefoot through the woods and chasing imaginary dragons.
-Her fantasy novels for teens and adults explore diverse characters, detailed worlds, high-stakes adventures and emotional journeys in what some have called “chick-lit with magic sprinkled in.”
-When she’s not writing, Kristen teaches preschool and occasionally dresses up in cosplay.
+She currently resides in northern California with her family and a rescue cat, but she grew up in the mountains, running barefoot through the woods and chasing imaginary dragons.
+Her fantasy novels for teens and adults explore diverse characters, detailed worlds, high-stakes adventures and emotional journeys.
+When she’s not writing, Kristen loves geeky pursuits like gaming, crafting, toy collecting, and cosplay.

 More About Kristen